Sales enablement content shortens the time it takes for sales reps to close deals.

 Case studies lend credibility to your sales process.
 Prospects want to know their peers have enjoyed success with your product.

-Compelling case studies contain the following elements:
+Compelling customer stories contain the following elements:

 - Problem overview